 Grade: Easy | Duration: 3 to 6 hours round trip.

 Lohagad, or the iron fort (loha is iron and gad is a fort) sits just outside the hill station of Lonavla.
-The structure was considered a stronghold because there is only one point of access to it.
+The four large gates have been well-maintained to this date.
 The rest of the fort’s perimeter has sheer vertical cliffs and rocky outcrops, one of which is called vinchu kanta or the scorpion’s sting.
 Lohagad was held at different times by the Mughals, Marathas, and finally the British, and offers views of Lonavla, Tung and Tikona forts, Pawna and Valvan lakes, and Karla and Bhaja caves.

 From the top you can also see the ramparts of Visapur Fort, the larger of the two citadels.
 Set amidst 3.5 sq km of forest and flatland, and encompassing two small hillocks, Visapur holds remarkably well-maintained water tanks and some rock-cut caves.
 The ramparts are so well preserved, you can still walk along them.
 Visapur offers amazing views in all directions.
 To the south lies Pawna Lake and to the north, the Mumbai-Pune Expressway snakes its way through the countryside.